The Date That Was Very Mediocre But Became A 9-Year Relationship

-"Take me to your best local pubs!" he messaged via the dating site.
+"Take me to your best local bars!" he messaged via the dating site.

 I panicked.

-He was a craft ale aficionado whose profile alluded to Hackney warehouse parties.
-I was living in a genteel north London suburb, where a bangin' night out meant two bottles of Pinot Greeg at Slug & Lettuce.
-I had no good local pubs but somehow I couldn’t tell him that.
+He was a craft ale aficionado whose profile alluded to Bushwick warehouse parties.
+I was living in a nice New Jersey suburb, where a bangin' night out meant two bottles of Pinot Greeg at Bonefish Grill.
+I had no good local bars but somehow I couldn’t tell him that.

-Even worse, I was newly teetotal – not by choice but by my body's cruel refusal to recognise that I was 22 and hangovers weren’t supposed to be two-day vomathons.
-Couldn’t tell him that either.

 Advertisement

-In a move I hoped might read as ironic, I took him to an O’Neills in an old converted church.
+In a move I hoped might read as ironic, I took him to a bar in an old converted church.
 "This is…yeah.
 Different," he grimaced, taking in the pink and blue disco lights illuminating the vaulted ceiling.

-He was laconically charming, with a Scottish burr and a habit of using my name in every other sentence – 'r's gently rolled – that made my palms clammy.
+He was laconically charming, with a habit of using my name in every other sentence that made my palms clammy.
 I drank whisky and ginger when it was his round, worrying about the side effects, and straight ginger ale when it was my round, worrying that he’d somehow be able to tell.

 “